 This organization serves all who are without medical insurance and qualify financially by being at or below 200 percent of the Federal Poverty Guidelines.
 The clinic provides free basic medical services as well as laboratory testing, referral services, prescription medications and educational services.
 Medically trained volunteers are needed to assist at the clinic with clients that come to the clinic for services.
 Contact Cathy Patterson with questions or for more information.

-For more information regarding these ministries, please contact Bob Simpson, or call the church office at (904) 541-1234.
+For more information regarding mercy ministries, please contact Bob Simpson, or call the church office at (904) 541-1234.